DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 05 - Thread Actors, Vectors, and Intelligence Sources.md

 A thread actor is the source of the thread to the system.
 Vectors are the methods that thread actors use to attack a vulnerability in a system in order to achieve their objectives.
 Thread intelligence is knowledge based on evidence that allows the prevention or mitigation of a cyber attack.
+Intruders are those who are attempting to conduct an intrusion and come in different varieties and have varying degrees of sophistication.

 ## **Actors and Threats**